-Albuquerque has earned numerous rankings as a great city for cycling.
-Cyclists love Albuquerque for its extensive network of bike lanes winding through the city, high-intensity mountain biking trails within minutes of downtown, and additional trails throughout the area.
+Gorgeous mountains, hundreds of miles of trails and year-round sunshine make Albuquerque a great city for cycling.
+Named one of the best U.S. cities for biking, cyclists love Albuquerque for its extensive network of bike lanes winding through the city, high-intensity mountain biking trails within minutes of downtown, and additional trails throughout the area.

 The Paseo del Bosque trail runs a 16-mile route along the bosque, the forested area along the Rio Grande.
 A short trip from downtown, the Paseo del Bosque has stunning scenery and makes for an unforgettable ride.

 Click here for discounts and coupons from some of Albuquerque's bike-friendly businesses.